Skip to Content

 However, when closely observing, this paint color can be categorized under the color category of taupes.

-It tends to look slightly beige and slightly gray depending upon the compass directions of the room.
+It tends to look slightly beige and slightly gray depending on the compass directions of the room.

 Also, it has an LRV of 57 – that puts the color in the medium to light category.